anyscale/madewithml.github.io/docs/courses/mlops/purpose.md

 ### Timeline

 This is where the project scoping begins to take place.
-Often, the stakeholders will have a desired time to release and the functionality to be delivered.
-There  *will* be a lot of batch and forth on this based on the results from the feasibility studies, so it's very important to be thorough and transparent to set expectations quickly.
+Often, the stakeholders will have a desired time for release and the functionality to be delivered.
+There *will* be a lot of back and forth on this based on the results from the feasibility studies, so it's very important to be thorough and transparent to set expectations.

 ??? quote "Our task"
-    **v1**: predict relevant tags using content title and description metadata
+    **v1**: classify incoming content (>85% precision) for our customers to easily discover.

     - Exploration studies conducted by XX
     - Pushed to dev for A/B testing by XX
     - Pushed to staging with on-boarding hooks by XX
     - Pushed to prod by XX

-    This is an extremely simplified timeline.
+    > This is an extremely simplified timeline.
 An actual timeline would depict timelines from all the different teams stacked on top of each other with vertical lines at specified time-constraints or version releases.

 <!-- Citation -->
 {% include "cite.md" %}